Huanca

 The Huancas, Wancas, or Wankas are a Quechua people living in the Junín Region of central Peru, in and around the Mantaro Valley.

 Names

 The southern branch of Huanca people are called the Wanka Waylla Quechua and Southern Huancayo Quechua.
 The Jauja Wanka are also called Wanka Jauja Quechua and Shawsha Wanka Quechua people.
 They gave their name to the Peruvian football team Deportivo Wanka.

 History

+Prior to being incorporated into the Inca Empire, the Huanca had a polity that has by some been described as a state and by others as a chiefdom.
+The Huanca cultivated various root crops and maize, as well as herded llama.

-After fierce fighting, the Huanca people were conquered by Pachacuti and incorporated into the Inca Empire.
-The Huanca helped the Spaniards during the conquest of Peru.
+After fierce fighting, the Huanca people were conquered by Pachacuti in the 15th century and incorporated into Tawantinsuyu, the Inca Empire.
+After being conquered, the Huanca provided soldiers for Inca campaigns in Quito.
+However, upon the arrival of Spaniards, the Huanca allied with the Spaniards against the Inca during the conquest of Peru.
 They provided supplies and men to the Spanish army.